Matuschka: Modeling

-In 1975, while driving a cab in NYC, a fare suggested Matuschka try Fashion modeling and introduced her to his friend Wilhelmina of the Wilhelmina Modeling Agency.
+In 1975, while driving a cab in NYC, a fare suggested Matuschka try fashion modeling and introduced her to his friend Wilhelmina of the Wilhelmina Modeling Agency.
 Wilhelmina set her up with agents in Milan and Paris to expand her portfolio.
 At 21, Matuschka quit both college and taxi driving to pursue a fashion career abroad.
-While traveling Matuschka often took out her make up and magic markers and made caricatures and cartoons of the people she met, often photographing them first with her SX-70 Polaroid camera.
+While traveling, Matuschka often took out her make-up and magic markers and made caricatures and cartoons of the people she met, often photographing them first with her SX-70 Polaroid camera.

-In the 70s she modeled for Fabrizio Gianni in Italy, Christian Dior in France and Scott Barrie in NYC among others.
-In the late 70s, Matuschka was the House Model for The House of Julio.
-In 1978, the great courtier designer, Charles James proclaimed Matuschka to be "The Model of the Future".
-Videographer Anton Perich frequently filmed Matuschka, and broadcasts featuring her interviews at Bonwit Teller, catwalks and fittings at the Chelsea Hotel (with Corey Hayes and Charles James) and a 'couch cutting creation out of styrofoam' with John Chamberlain (commissioned by the Hershey Family) at the Dakota have been aired on Cable TV, Channel J, since the 70s.
-Extensive video and still footage of Matuschka working with Charles James (by Anton Perich) will be incorporated into a new documentary entitled Beneath the Dress.
+In the 1970s she modeled for Fabrizio Gianni in Italy, Christian Dior in France and Scott Barrie in NYC among others.
+In the late 1970s, Matuschka was the house model for The House of Julio.
+In 1978, the courtier designer Charles James proclaimed Matuschka to be "The Model of the Future".
+Videographer Anton Perich frequently filmed Matuschka, and broadcasts featuring her interviews at Bonwit Teller, catwalks and fittings at the Chelsea Hotel (with Couri Hay and Charles James) and a 'couch cutting creation out of styrofoam' with John Chamberlain (for the artist John R. Hersey) at the Dakota have been aired on Cable TV, Channel J, since the 1970s.
+Extensive video and still footage of Matuschka working with Charles James (by Anton Perich) was exhibited at the National Arts Club (NYC) in a show entitled Beneath the Dress in 2014.

 In print, Matuschka has worked with some of the world's renowned photographers including Nick Knight for Dazed and Confused, Robert Maxwell for More Magazine and Nadav Kander for his book, Beauty's Nothing.
 She posed for Gerard Malanga (of Warhol's factory), Don Snyder, Push Pin Studios, Bill Cunningham (The New York Times), Jeff Dunas for Oui Magazine and was featured in Mr. Dunas' book, Mademoiselle, Mademoiselle! in 1983.
 In the 70s and 80s she apprenticed with Town & Country / Harper's Bazaar photographer Bill Silano, perfecting her printing skills in the darkroom.
-Matuschka's experience as a photographic assistant and model was essential to her development both behind a camera and in the darkroom.
-Working alongside masters such as Clemens Kalischer, Bill Silano and Don Snyder, she learned the art of chemically toning and manipulating silver gelatin prints.